nalsai/nalsai.de/content/de/blog/japanische-literatur/18-heikemonogatari.md

 ## Inhalt

 Berühmte Eingangspassage gibt Thema des Werks an:
-„The bell of the Gion Temple tolls into every man‘s heart to warn him that all is vanity and evanescence.
-The faded flowers of the sâla trees by the Buddha‘s deathbed bear witness to the truth that all who flourish are destined to decay.
+„The bell of the Gion Temple tolls into every man's heart to warn him that all is vanity and evanescence.
+The faded flowers of the sāla trees by the Buddha's deathbed bear witness to the truth that all who flourish are destined to decay.
 Yes, pride must have its fall, for it is as unsubstantial as a dream on a spring night.
 The brave and violent man – he too must die away in the end, like a whirl of dust in the wind.“
 -> Unbeständigkeit aller Dinge & selbstverschuldeter Machtverlust und Untergang einer stolzen Familie

 Werk kann in drei Teile mit verschiedenen Protagonisten unterteilt werden: